Abimbolaabbey/ELECTRIC_VEHICLES/README.md

 ### Research Questions

-#### The analysis aimed to answer the following research questions:
+#### The analys is aimed to answer the following research questions:

 * What is the average range of electric vehicles by vehicle class?